Bachelor of Science in Electrical Engineering

 This accelerated program allows outstanding students to earn both a B.S. and M.S. in five years of study.
 Students completing this program will have a minimum of 146 credit hours.Learn more

 Academy of Machine Learning

 ECE's Academy of Machine Learning Program is designed to provide a concentration of courses around these topics and incorporate a real-world design experience.
 The program is open to all University students that meet the admissions requirements.

 The Academy of Machine Learning Program will have 12-13 credits of required coursework.
 Prior to enrolling in the citation, students will need to complete three citation admissions requirements.Learn More

 Learn the latest trends in circuits and hardware-oriented software

 Cyber-Physical Systems Engineering

 An ECE transfer program located at the Universities of Shady Grove.

-The Bachelor of Science in Embedded Systems and the Internet of Things (ESIOT) provides students with a solid foundation in key emerging technologies of the Internet of Things (loT), the ability to integrate devices into complete loT systems, and an understanding of how loT fits within the wider context of information and communications technology, including data analytics and cloud computing.
+The Bachelor of Science in Cyber-Physical Systems Engineering (CPSE) provides students with a solid foundation in key emerging technologies of the Internet of Things (loT), the ability to integrate devices into complete loT systems, and an understanding of how loT fits within the wider context of information and communications technology, including data analytics and cloud computing.
 The unique program curriculum trains students in hardware and software design, with specializations in the areas of networks, cybersecurity, and machine learning, and offers mixed course instruction of theories and real-world hands-on experience.